Tanmaykul29/EyeFind/README.md

-# TensorFlow Lite Object Detection Android Demo
+# object detection and recognition

 ### Overview